A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Outlook

 \section{Outlook}

-As a future research project, we plan on generalizing our method and results to the axially symmetric Kerr black hole geometry up to the Cauchy horizon, which involves two significant challenges.
-On the one hand, due to the existence of nonvanishing cross terms, the nonextreme Kerr metric does not have the particular product structure (\ref{prodstr}), making it impossible to directly locally relate the causal structure of the Kerr black hole geometry to that of the corresponding Penrose diagram similar to the cases of the spherically symmetric black hole geometries.
-On the other hand, the time variable of the usual Kruskal--Szekeres-type coordinate system for the nonextreme Kerr geometry \cite{ChandraBook, Roeken} is not a temporal function, which is in contrast to the Kruskal--Szekeres time variables of the Schwarzschild and nonextreme Reissner--Nordstr\"om geometries.
-Since this aspect is, however, paramount for the present method, we are required to first modify the construction of the analytic Kruskal--Szekeres-type extension of the nonextreme Kerr geometry accordingly.
-Otherwise, we could also work with a different horizon-penetrating coordinate system, which already features a time coordinate that is a temporal function (for an example, see the coordinate system analyzed in, e.g., \cite{Roeken0}), as the basis for our geometric approach altogether.
+As a future research project, we plan on generalizing our construction method of Cauchy coordinate systems to the axially symmetric Kerr black hole geometry up to the Cauchy horizon, which involves two major challenges.
+On the one hand, due to its nondiagonalizability, the nonextreme Kerr metric does not have the particular product structure (\ref{prodstr}), making it impossible to directly locally relate central aspects of the causal structure of the full Kerr black hole geometry to those represented in a Penrose diagram as in the present case of the spherically symmetric black hole geometries.
+To put it differently, since different $2$-dimensional restrictions of the Kerr black hole geometry, even when totally geodesic, lead in general to different Penrose diagrams, each depicting only slice-specific information on the global causal structure (see \cite{CrOlSz} for the examples of the axis of symmetry and the equatorial plane), there is usually no immediate connection between Cauchy surfaces in the Penrose diagram and Cauchy surfaces in the entire Kerr black hole geometry.
+Resolving this problem may necessitate devising a possibly higher-dimensional method specifically adapted to the metric structure of the Kerr black hole geometry.
+On the other hand, the time variable of the usual compactified Kruskal--Szekeres-type coordinate system for the nonextreme Kerr geometry \cite{ChandraBook, Roeken} is not a temporal function, which is in contrast to the compactified Kruskal--Szekeres time variables of the Schwarzschild and nonextreme Reissner--Nordstr\"om geometries.
+As this aspect is, however, paramount for the present method, we are required to first modify the construction of the Kruskal--Szekeres-type analytic extension of the nonextreme Kerr geometry accordingly.
+Otherwise, we could also work with an entirely different horizon-penetrating coordinate system already featuring a time coordinate that is a temporal function as basis for our geometric approach (for an example see the advanced Eddington--Finkelstein-type coordinate system used and analyzed in \cite{Roeken0}).
 While this may seem more suitable at first glance, the use of such a coordinate system could lead to yet unforeseen obstacles that would have to be resolved as well.
-In addition to this research project, we intend to apply our construction method to other spacetimes having the same metrical product structure as the Schwarzschild and Reissner--Nordstr\"om black hole geometries, thereby focusing on conceptual issues and the applicability of the method itself, as well as on the determination of the associated characteristic coordinate systems.
+In addition to this research project, we intend to apply our construction method of Cauchy coordinate systems to other spacetimes having the same metrical product structure as the Schwarzschild and Reissner--Nordstr\"om black hole geometries, thereby focusing, besides the determination of the associated Cauchy coordinate systems, on conceptual issues and the applicability of the method itself.